 A manufacturer gave me ten supers for my trouble; he was delighted with the turnout.
 We help each other in life.

-April 9: It's a hot day, so put the dry cappings into the solar wax extractor.
+April 9 is a hot day, so I put the dry cappings into the solar wax extractor.
 I need foundation comb.

-April 15: Bottled 25 jars of honey.
-500 grams.
+April 15: Bottled 25 jars of honey; 500 grams each.
 The honey was dark, with a very pleasant taste, but not eucalypt; probably blackjack weeds and general multiflora.